1. Why are you running to be MPP for Kenora-Rainy River?

 6. What is your plan to build and sustain the agricultural industry in our riding?

-7. What is your strategy to ensure the local tourism industry continues to be a major economic engine?
+7. What is your strategy to ensure the local tourism continues to be a major economic engine?

 1. Why are you running to be MPP for Kenora-Rainy River?